enckse/StyleCopCmd/README.md

   -g, --generator=VALUE      Specify a generator engine for the analysis.
                                 Console - the default generator with caching and full console reporting available.
-                                Xml - A generator that only outputs the result file.
+                                Xml - A generator that only outputs the results file.
 Good for large projects.
-Sets -n as true.

-  -l, --list                 Include a set of optional parameters.
-Known
+  -l, --list                 Include a set of optional parameters (key=value
-                               optional parameters include: AllowCachin-
+                               or key:value).
+Known optional parameters
-                               g,WriteCache
+                               include: AllowCaching, WriteCache
 ```